Smoothness-Adaptive Contextual Bandits: Self-Similar Payoffs

 \end{definition}

-The self-similarity condition complements the H\"{o}lder smoothness (Assumption~\ref{assumption-Holder-smoothness}) in the following way.
+The self-similarity condition complements the H\"{o}lder smoothness condition (Assumption~\ref{assumption-Holder-smoothness}) in the following sense.
 On the one hand, H\"{o}lder smoothness implies an upper bound on the estimation bias of payoff functions at every point (\emph{estimation bias} refers to the absolute difference between the value of a function and the expected value of its estimator, using, e.g., local polynomial regression).
-On the other hand, the above self-similarity condition effectively implies a global lower bound on the estimation bias.
+On the other hand, the self-similarity condition effectively implies a global lower bound on the estimation bias.
 More precisely, self-similarity implies that for a set of $\beta$-smooth payoffs, the estimation bias is guaranteed to be at least of order $h^{\beta}$ for bandwidth $h>0$.
-This provides an opportunity to estimate the smoothness of payoff functions by ``comparing" estimation variance and bias (for further details see discussion in \S\ref{subsec:smoothness-estimation}).
+This provides an opportunity to estimate the smoothness of payoff functions by ``comparing" estimation variance and bias, which is the essence of Lepski's method \citep{lepski1997optimal}.
+In the conventional version of Lepski's method, one adjusts the estimators to identify the bandwidth that balances estimation bias and stochastic error.
+The relationship between this bandwidth and the true smoothness enables one to estimate the smoothness.
+In the absence of direct access to the estimation bias, Lepski's method provides a general approach for constructing a proxy for it through the absolute difference of estimators with different bandwidths.
+In \S\ref{subsec:smoothness-estimation}, we advance a variant of Lepski's method that is tailored to the dynamic nature of the problem at hand, where we keep the bandwidth fixed and instead adjust the estimators through the number of samples they deploy.

-\Copy{ss-intuitive-exp} One may view the self-similarity condition as ensuring that the regularity of payoff functions is similar at small and large scales.
-To achieve smoothness-adaptivity, one needs to know the regularity of the payoffs at small scales.
-If payoffs are self-similar, one may infer such small-scale regularity from the structure of payoffs at larger scales.
+\Copy{ss-intuitive-exp} One may view the self-similarity condition as ensuring that the regularity of payoff functions is similar on small and large scales.
+To achieve smoothness adaptivity, one needs to know the regularity of the payoffs on small scales.
+If payoffs are self-similar, one may infer such small-scale regularity from the structure of payoffs on larger scales.
 For further discussion on the self-similarity condition see \cite{bull2012honest}.
 The next example illustrates a set of self-similar payoff functions.